 Make sure all disclaimers and disclosures used can be easily understood by everyone.
 You could have them use something like, “I am currently doing business with [this company],” or “I am an employee of [company].”

-2. All Testimonials Must be Accurate
+Make Sure All Testimonials Are Accurate

 This is one of the most important rules of the Federal Trade Commission (FTC).